 First, look for repeating shapes and lines.
 This could include anything from the branches of a tree to the ripples in a body of water.
 Second, pay attention to light and shadow.
 How light falls on a scene can create exciting contrasts between light and dark.
 Finally, don’t be afraid to get up close.
 Sometimes the best patterns are hiding in plain sight.
 You can reveal an entirely new world of designs by zooming in on details.

 In nature, look for repetitions in the shapes of leaves, tree branches, or rocks.
 Or pay attention to how light falls on a rippling body of water.
 By framing your shot carefully, you can create an abstract composition that highlights the beauty of natural forms.

 Patterns are a great way to add visual interest to your photos.
-By understanding how to use them, you can create stunning and impactful images.
+You can create stunning and impactful images by understanding how to use them.
 So get out there and start looking.
 You never know what you might find.